 A Page Turner

-Life was going well for book editor Kate (Kathleen Rose Perkins - Abducted), she had just got her own apartment, her job was going well and she was dating a writer called Matt (Johnathon Schaech - Hush) till he calls it off.
+Life was going well for book editor Kate (Kathleen Rose Perkins - Abducted), she had just got her own apartment, her job was going well and she was dating Matt (Johnathon Schaech - Hush), a writer, that is until till he unexpectedly finishes with her.
 Heartbroken Kate finds Matt has left a package for her containing a journal entitled "Suzanne's Diary for Nicholas" and a note hoping that the journal will help her understand why he had to end their relationship.
 The journal is written by Dr. Suzanne Bedford (Christina Applegate - Surviving Christmas) who having collapsed at the age of 33 due to a heart condition is dumped by her boyfriend and heads for a new life in a small community as a local GP.
 It is there that she meets handyman Matt and before long are passionately in love....

 What this all boils down to is that "Suzanne's Diary for Nicholas" is a romantic weepy from James Patterson which will be a hit for those who love the romantic movies adapted from Nicholas Sparks' novels.
-But anyone not in the mood to be emotionally manipulated will find this as subtle as a brick.
+But anyone not in the mood to be emotionally manipulated will find this a little too unsubtle.